- Policies & Procedures

-- Reminder or redirection - If a child is acting inappropriately, staff will give a verbal or nonverbal reminder or redirection.
+- Reminder or redirection - If a child makes a poor choice, staff will give a verbal or nonverbal reminder or redirection.

-- Loss of privilege - If a child continues to not abide by school agreements, s/he may lose a privilege.
+- Loss of privilege - If a child continues to not abide by school agreements, they may lose a privilege.
 Loss of privilege could include removal from class, playground activities, and/or special events.
-Depending on the severity of the behavior the Sage Canyon staff and administration may determine an alternative yet appropriate and logical consequence.
+Depending on the severity of the behavior, the Sage Canyon staff and administration may determine an alternative yet appropriate and logical consequence.

 The purpose of any discipline plan is to assist students in learning to make better choices and thereby changing their behaviors.
 The following is our progressive plan to provide students with multiple opportunities to make good choices.

-- Warning/Redirection – Students are counselled and coached by staff members and given an opportunity to demonstrate appropriate behavior.
+- Warning/Redirection – Students are counseled and coached by staff members and given an opportunity to demonstrate appropriate behavior.

-- Student Reflection– Students reflect on their choice and discuss with a staff member to learn from this moment.
+- Student Reflection Form – Students are issued a reflection form so that they reflect on their choice and discuss with a staff member to learn from this moment.